 Pacific Mercantile Bancorp Technical Analysis (NASDAQ:PMBC)

 Moving averages help predict the price direction of PMBC stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 A key factor that impacts moving averages is the lag factor.
 The 20 day moving average of $9.85 is above the price of $9.8.

-The relative strength index compares the magnitude of recent gains to recent losses and is a momentum oscillator.
-It compares the speed and change in price movements.
-If the RSI of PMBC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .
+The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
+It attempts to assess overbought and oversold conditions of a stock.
+If the RSI of PMBC stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.